The Joint Corp. (JYNT) Bundle

 Official mission statement

-To improve the quality of life through routine and affordable chiropractic care.
+- To improve quality of life through routine and affordable chiropractic care.

 Vision statement